-Mummy.
-Scary adorable Mummy Pajamas (Mama Pajama, anyone?) are another simple twist on my favorite theme of ADD NOTHING.
+Scary adorable Mummy Pajamas are another simple twist on my favorite theme of ADD NOTHING.

-Batman.
-These fleece footy Batman pajamas are perfect for trick-or-treating without a coat.
+These Batman pajamas are perfect for trick-or-treating without a coat.
 Sawyer loves his set for family camp-outs.
 While you might want a mask and cape for home costume play, I vote to keep the face clear for safety (which means: ADD NOTHING and go!).
-We also have — and love — these Spiderman fleece pajamas with a hood.
+We also have — and love — these Spiderman fleece pajamas.

-Clown.
 This clown is a sweet little toddler teddy bear wearing her polka dot pajamas, rainbow wig, and Julian’s silly clown collar.
 Make her scary or sweet with face paint and red nose.
 You can add the clown accessories to any set of colorful pajamas.
-Adorable for a toddler on up through a grade schooler.
+Adorable for a toddler on up through a grade-schooler.

-Woody and Buzz.
-Toy Story superstars, Woody and Buzz (add a cowboy hat for Woody ($7) and a space ranger helmet for Buzz.
-Cool space gloves for about $9.
-A versatile space helmet is about $6 or a fancy Buzz helmet is about $21.
-If you’re considering a full-on jet pack for another $11, I might direct you out of the pajama section and back toward a complete costume.)
+Another favorite in my house!
+Toy Story superstars, Woody and Buzz (add a cowboy hat for Woody for under $10).
+If you decide to accessorize for Buzz with cool space gloves; a versatile space helmet; and a full-on jet pack, I might direct you out of the pajama section and back toward a complete costume instead.

-Christmas Elf.
 These green stripe pajamas can turn your child into a Christmas elf as soon as you find a funny elf hat.
 If it feels a little incomplete, you can add a DIY red vest.
 Boom.
-These jammies also work for your holiday card photo shoot which you should totally already be working on.
+These jammies also work for your holiday card photoshoot which you should totally already be working on.

 Have you created any memorable Halloween costumes from pajamas?